ericchiang/pup/README.md

 ####`+`, `>`, and `,`

-There are intermediate characters which declare special instructions.
-For instance, a comma `,` allows pup to specify mulitple groups of selctors.
+These are intermediate characters that declare special instructions.
+For instance, a comma `,` allows pup to specify multiple groups of selectors.

 ```bash
 $ cat robots.html | pup 'title, h1 span[dir="auto"]'